Sportsground facilities are listed in alphabetical order.

 The western end of the park features a skate park and an international standard BMX track.
 The park is used by a number of clubs including the Madhatters AFC, Whangarei Rock'n'Roll Club, Whangarei Rowing Club, Young Mariners, Navy League and Sea Cadets and is also venue for visting attractions such as the circus.

 Development of the park includes more soccer fields and support for groups representing cycling disciplines including mountain biking, criterion racing and BMX.
-Construction of a public 'loop walkway' is underway, which when complete will link the park with the Town Basin.
+Construction of the Hatea Loop Walkway has provided greater access to the park, and linked it to the Town Basin.

 Off road parking is available at the park.